danielmatthew/website/src/posts/2020-07-26-continuous-integration-build-publish-netlify.md

 ## Testing against a local web server

 Netlify expects tests to be run elsewhere, since every commit to the linked VCS causes a build and publish.
 I'd [used Travis CI previously](/notes/deploying-with-travis/), so thought I'd pick up where I left off.
-I wanted it to operate like my local devlopment flow, where I'd run `npx eleventy serve`, then spawn Cypress in the background: `npm run serve:ci && npm test`
+I wanted it to operate like my local development environment, where I'd run `npx eleventy serve` and then spawn Cypress in the background: `npm run serve:ci && npm test`

 This [did not work as anticipated](https://travis-ci.com/github/danielmatthew/website/builds/176151683). `serve` was never going to end, and Cypress was never going to be started 😂.
 The Cypress docs even warned against this, and do [cover a number of solutions](https://docs.cypress.io/guides/guides/continuous-integration.html#Solutions), but pig-headedly I didn't want to install yet another package.